Vedant9500/Jikan_Filler_Fetcher/README.md

 ## Notes
 - Some episodes may not have accurate filler status if the anime data is incomplete on MyAnimeList.

-## Contributing
-Feel free to open issues or submit pull requests if you'd like to improve this project.

 ## Acknowledgments
 - [Jikan API](https://jikan.moe) for providing the data.